Philanthropy and Sponsoring

 GamersOrigin is a French professional esport club founded by Guillaume Merlini in 2014.
 It develops and recruits its first professional players on games like Overwatch or League of Legends.
 The results on the French scene are quickly there.

 In 2018, Societe Generale becomes one of GamersOrigin's main sponsors.
 The following year, the club raises 3 million euros to develop: new training rooms in the centre of Paris, reinforcement of the coaching staff, recruitment of players and development on new games.
+They are currently 7th in the LFL 2021 rankings, the "first division" of the French championship on the game League of Legends.

 [1] According to the Global Esports Market Report 2020 by Newzoo, an analyst of the video game world